slaveofcode/hansip/README.md

 ### Web Client

-Hansip server will need [Hansip Web](https://github.com/slaveofcode/hansip-web) to interact with the users.
-It's a static site that can be deployed on static-site hosting server.
+Hansip server binary is bundled with [Hansip Web](https://github.com/slaveofcode/hansip-web) static site, so you don't have to host the static web separately.
+But it is possible to deploy the web separately on your favourite hosting server, just make sure that the server url is setup properly.

 <h4 align="center">Home Page</h4>